WildSprat/ntru_solver/README.md

 * folder `gso_dumps` contains GSOs of dumped bases during the reduction for HPS and HRSS experiments (see Figures 1 and 3 in the accompanying paper).
 The file names are of the form
 `n_${n}_${lattype}_b_${beta}_seed${seed}`, e.g. `n_121_lattype_phi_projected_b_2_seed8494989096862686174`.
 In particular, one can recreate Figure 2 using the content of `gso_dumps/HRSS/phi_projected/201`
-* `seeds.txt` contains seeds to recrate Figures 1 and 3
+* `seeds.txt` contains seeds to recreate Figures 1 and 3
+* `fit.sage ` interpolates the lines for Figures 1 and 3

 # How to use